jonoalderson/edge-images/readme.md

 WordPress attempts to mitigate this by generating `srcset` and `sizes` values in image markup.
 However, this isn't sophisticated enough to consider the _context_ of _where_ an image is output, and how the optimal sizes should be calculated based on theme layout/behaviour and user conditions.

-In an ideal world, the user would always recieve an appropriately sized image, based on a combination of the _template_ context the _user's_ context.
+In an ideal world, the user would always receive an appropriately sized image, based on a combination of the _template_ context the _user's_ context.
 That's far more flexibility than WordPress currently supports.

 This plugin solves these problems, by:
-- Allowing users/developers to specify more sophsiticated `sizes` and `srcset` logic for each image, based on its optimal template behaviour, and;
+- Allowing users/developers to specify more sophisticated `sizes` and `srcset` logic for each image, based on its optimal template behaviour, and;
 - Providing a large number of 'interstitial' `srcset` values (generated via an edge provider, in order to avoid storage/generation overheads).

 ## Requirements